-Singtel seeks shareholders' approval at the AGM for Directors' fees for the current financial year so that Directors' fees can be paid on a half-yearly basis in arrears.
+Singtel seeks shareholders' approval at the AGM for Directors' fees for the financial year ending 31 March 2020 so that Directors' fees can be paid on a half-yearly basis in arrears.
 No Director decides his own fees.

 Save as mentioned below, there are no retirement benefit schemes or share-based compensation schemes in place for non-executive Directors.